-How to Replace a Dishwasher – connect the “flood safe” water supply hose and dishwasher elbow fitting.
+This article discusses how to connect the “flood safe” water supply hose and dishwasher elbow fitting.
+It is a continuation of the series on How to Replace a Dishwasher.

 Dishwasher Water Supply Hose